Baxalta, now part of Shire, Canadian Hemophilia Epidemiological Research Program

-The goal of the Baxalta Canadian Hemophilia Epidemiological Research Program (B-CHERP) is to provide Canadian investigators with new resources to conduct quality population-based clinical research in hereditary bleeding disorders in Canada.
+The goal of the Baxalta, now part of Shire, Canadian Hemophilia Epidemiological Research Program (B-CHERP) is to provide Canadian investigators with new resources to conduct quality population-based clinical research in hereditary bleeding disorders in Canada.
 It is hoped that proposals will capitalize on the existing network of comprehensive care hemophilia clinics throughout Canada and assets such as the Canadian Bleeding Disorder Registry (CBDR).
 However, this will not be a limiting condition.
 The importance of supporting new investigators and of consolidating the research careers of young investigators will be considered when evaluating proposals.Application Cycle: New Grants and Renewals

 Calls for applications will go out in JUNE 2017 with a deadline for submission of August 30th 2017.
 Apply here